What is Person-Centered Therapy?

 I hold an Honours degree in Person Centred Counselling (Middlesex University, London, 2019), and a Diploma in Person Centred Counselling (The Metanoia Institute, London, 2019).

-'Online and Telephone Counselling Foundation Course' (Led by: Kenneth Kelly & Rory Lees-Oakes, Counsellor Tutor, 80 hours CPD, April 2020 - ongoing).
+'Online and Telephone Counselling Foundation Course' (Led by: Kenneth Kelly & Rory Lees-Oakes, Counsellor Tutor, 80 hours CPD, April 2020 - September 2020).
+This course has been awarded Quality Checked training recognition by the National Counselling Society (NCS).
+Counselling Tutor is a recognised ACTO Online (Association for Counselling & Therapy Online) Training Provider.

 'Safeguarding and managing risk through digital media - a practitioner resource' (Led by: Lynne Gabriel, Jules Prentice & Kath Caffrey, BACP April 2020).